Geometrical representation of subshifts for primitive substitutions: Definitions and notations

 We say that a morphism $\sigma : A^* \to A^*$ is \defi{non-erasing} if for every $a \in A$, $\abs{\sigma(a)} \geq 1$.
 A \defi{substitution} over an alphabet $A$ is a non-erasing morphism of $A^*$.
 The \defi{incidence matrix} of a substitution $\sigma$ is the matrix $M_\sigma = (\abs{\sigma(a)}_b)_{(b,a) \in A^2}$.
 For any finite word $u \in A^*$, we have the relation $\ab(\sigma(u)) = M_\sigma \ab(u)$.
 We say that a substitution is \defi{primitive}, \defi{irreducible}, or any property that has a meaning for a matrix, if its incidence matrix has the corresponding property.

-The \defi{subshift} of a primitive substitution $\sigma$ is the dynamical system $(\Omega_\sigma, S)$, where $\Omega_\sigma$ is the smallest non-empty compact subset of $A^\Z$ invariant by the substitution and by the shift map.
+The \defi{subshift} of a primitive substitution $\sigma$ is the dynamical system $(\Omega_\sigma, S)$, where $\Omega_\sigma$ is the smallest non-empty compact subset of $A^\Z$ invariant under the substitution and by the shift map.
 We denote it $\Omega$ when there is no ambiguity.
-It can be shown that for every primitive substitution $\sigma$, the subshift $(\Omega_\sigma, S)$ is minimal and uniquely ergodic.
+It can be shown that for every primitive substitution $\sigma$, the subshift $(\Omega_\sigma, S)$ is minimal and uniquely ergodic (see Subsection~V.2 and Theorem~V.13 in ~\cite{queffelec}).
 We say that the substitution $\sigma$ is \defi{aperiodic} if every orbit in the subshift is infinite.
-Notice that if a substitution is primitive and pseudo-unimodular, then it is aperiodic.
+Notice that if a substitution is primitive and pseudo-unimodular, then it is aperiodic since the Perron eigenvalue is irrational.

 For every finite words $v,w \in A^*$, we denote by $[v \cdot w]$ the \defi{cylinder} of $\Omega$

 And we denote $[w] = \{ u \in \Omega \mid u_{[0,\abs{w})} = w\}$.

 A \defi{fixed point} of a substitution $\sigma$ is a bi-infinite word $u \in A^\Z$ such that $\sigma(u) = u$.
 A \defi{periodic point} of $\sigma$ is a bi-infinite word $u \in A^\Z$ such that there exists $n \geq 1$ such that $u$ is a fixed point of $\sigma^n$.
 We say that a fixed point or a periodic point is \defi{admissible} if it is an element of the subshift $\Omega_\sigma$.
 Every primitive substitution has an admissible periodic point.